Not able to attend the 2019 World Scout Jamboree?

 EchoLink: Conference *JAMBO* (node 832996).
 Please plan to connect via *JAMBO* conference for best results.

-D-Star: WV8BSA and Reflector 033A --- note that during the Jamboree WV8BSA is locked to REF033A, the dedicated Scouting reflector, to avoid problems with linking and unlinking with each operator's preferences.
+D-Star: WV8BSA, Module B, and Reflector 033A — note that during the Jamboree WV8BSA is locked to REF033A, the dedicated Scouting reflector, to avoid problems with linking and unlinking with each operator’s preferences.

 CW: There will be limited operation on CW as time permits.
 See Scouting Frequencies.

 Are you planning to attend the Jamboree as a participant, staff member, or visitor?

 Here's how to engage with K2BSA while on site.

 Be sure to stop by the K2BSA location in the Summit Center — demonstrations for Scouts, Radio Merit Badge workshop, and ARDF-Foxhunting.
 Balloon launches on July 20 and possibly the 22nd.
 International Space Station Contact unfortunately has been cancelled due to ISS workload priorities.
 Nightly nets on repeater frequencies at 7:30 PM Eastern.